BermudezAA/MathQuantum-VE-Research/_pages/project.md

 ### Scientific Motivation

-To formulate and analyze a well-posed, quantum-inspired optimization model for decision-making under uncertainty, using tools from MathQuantum (basic circuits, measurements, linear algebra, probability) and connecting them to economic concepts such as risk and resilience.
+To formulate and analyze a well-posed, quantum-inspired optimization model for decision-making under uncertainty, using tools learned from MathQuantum (basic circuits, measurements, linear algebra, probability) and connecting them to economic concepts such as risk and resilience.

 ### Personal / Venezuelan Roots

-To connect an engineering mindset and Venezuelan background to quantum information science by grounding the model in challenges faced by local micro-enterprises, while maintaining mathematical rigor and avoiding over-claiming.
+To connect an engineering mindset and Venezuelan background to Quantum Information Science (QIS) by grounding the model in challenges faced by local micro-enterprises, while maintaining mathematical rigor and avoiding over-claiming.

 ### Educational Motivation